jarekstrzele/obsidian_notes/REACT/React Mosh/3 Components.md

 ## Conditional Rendering
 e.g. We have a list and we want to display items of the list or a msg if there are no items.
-1. First way: define a methdo we these two conditions and in render method return `{this method with two condition}`
+1. First way: define a method we these two conditions and in render method return `{this method with two condition}`
 2. Second way
 `cond1 && cond2` if the first is true, JS checks the second, if this is true, return this last, so `true && "Hi"` returns `Hi` and `true && "Hi" && 1` returns `1`
 `{this.state.tags.length === 0 && "Please create a new tag"}`